Goose River West

 Forests and Vegetation

-Low, open and occasionally patches of black spruce with an understory of dwarf birch, Labrador tea, lichens, and moss dominate.
+Low, open areas with occasional patches of black spruce with an understory of dwarf birch, Labrador tea, lichens, and moss dominate.
 Balsam fir is restricted to moist slopes.
 Black spruce is the climax species.
 Fires produce extensive scrubland, dominated by dwarf birch, lichens, and ericaceous shrubs.
 Lichen covers exposed bedrock outcrops.

 The topography is undulating to dissected plain, with broad river valleys and rolling hills that range in elevation from 365 m to 600 m asl.
-Peatlands are extensive in poorly drained areas, and often sites for permafrost.
+Peatlands are extensive in poorly drained areas and conceal numerous permafrost sites.

 Wildlife and Human Activity

 Some common animals include black bear, red fox, caribou, moose, and lynx.
-Hunting, trapping, and outdoor recreation may up common human activities.
+Hunting, trapping, and outdoor recreation are common human activities.